Proven-Paradox/shaper-system/Handbook.md

 #### Stagger
 Knocked silly.
 While Staggered, you lose your Minor action and have Bane -1.
 Unless a different duration is listed, Staggers only last one Round (or 10 seconds outside of Initiative).

-#### Venom
-!!
-TODO: REWORK !!
-You are afflicted with a venom or poison that get worse over time.
-While affected by Venom, you lose one point on the [Regen/Degen Track](#the-regendegen-track) every turn instead of gaining one.
-If the target has more than five rounds of Venom remaining, the condition worsens to Severe Venom, causing the character to lose two points on the Regen/Degen Track per turn.
-If the target has more than ten rounds of Venom remaining, the condition worsens to Extreme Venom, cause the character to lose four points on the Regen/Degen Track per turn.

 ## Disadvantages
 These are circumstances in combat that leave one in a disadvantage during combat.
 These generally cannot be dismissed through magical means.